LibraryCarpentry/lc-tdm/_episodes/04-tokenising-text.md

 - "Learn how to tokenise text"
 keypoints:
 - "Tokenisation means to split a string into separate words and punctuation, for example to be able to count them."
-- "Text can be tokenised using the a tokeniser, e.g. the punkt tokeniser in NLTK."
+- "Text can be tokenised using the a tokeniser, e.g., the punkt tokeniser in NLTK."
 ---
 ## Tokenising text

 ### But first ... importing packages

 Python has a selection of pre-written code that can be used.
-These come as in built functions and a library of packages of modules.
+These come as in-built functions and a library of packages of modules.
 We have already used the in-built function ```print()```.
 In-built functions are available as soon as you start python.
 There is also a (software) library of modules that contain other functions, but these modules need to be imported.

 For this course we need to import a few libraries into Python.
 To do this, we need to use the ```import``` command.